Curtis-Davidson/williams-f1/Implementation/Checks/TunnelOps/SEQ10/SEQ10-CAB.md

 Blocked by default; allowlist (if needed): `https://dev.azure.com/F1Technical/`, `https://miro.com/` (confirm with SecOps/TIG before enforcing).

 ## Key Actions
-- Create `shr-tunops-gen01` and `shr-tunops-gen01Adm`.
+- Create `shr-tunops-wte` and `shr-tunops-gen01Adm`.
 - Restrict both via Log On To to `W9419`, `WT-Healthmon`, `W9316`.
-- Add `shr-tunops-gen01Adm` (or an admin group containing it) to local Administrators on the three devices.
+- Add `shr-tunops-wteAdm` (or an admin group containing it) to local Administrators on the three devices.
 - Map drives/paths, validate apps, confirm SharePoint access, and run UAT on shift.
 - Keep `TunnelOps` generic available for rollback until sign-off.